-Canadian companies interested in contributing to SKA development should contact:
+Canadian companies interested in contributing to SKA construction or exploiting SKA technologies should contact:

 National Research Council Canada (NRC)